-1. This budget was developed within the lower rate environment.
+1. This budget was developed under the State Government cap on the level of rate increases.

 2. Continued commitment of \$23.373m to renew and upgrade the Shire's infrastructure in the capital works program.

 3. To ensure intergenerational equity in funding the acquisition, renewal or construction of assets, Council recognises that it may need to resort to the prudent use of loan borrowings.